stfc/PSyclone/doc/developer_guide/psy_data.rst

 pre_var_postfix  An optional postfix that will be appended
                  to each variable name in the
                  ``pre_var_list``.
-post_var_postfix an optional postfix that will be appended
+post_var_postfix An optional postfix that will be appended
                  to each variable name in the
                  ``post_var_list``.
 ================ =========================================